Kaikoi at Hoopili

 No analysis available

-I looked for explicit lease expiry references such as "lease expires 2050," "ground lease ends," or any renewal/extension wording and found nothing.
-The remarks do not indicate a leasehold expiry year, so the value is unknown.
+I looked for explicit leasehold wording such as "lease expires 2050," "ground lease ends," "leasehold expiring," or renewal/extension language and found nothing.
+The remarks do not identify this building as leasehold or provide any lease expiry year.

 I searched the public remarks for VA-specific language such as "VA approved," "VA financing," and "VA loans accepted" and found none.
-With no evidence in the listings, this remains unconfirmed and is treated as false based on absence of support.
+With no explicit evidence, this remains unconfirmed and is treated as not indicated in the listings.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.